No One Was Driving the Car

-No One Was Driving The Car (stylized in all caps) is the fifth studio album by American post-hardcore band La Dispute, scheduled for release on September 5, 2025, through Epitaph Records.
+No One Was Driving The Car (stylized in all caps) is the fifth studio album by American post-hardcore band La Dispute.
+It was released on September 5, 2025, through Epitaph Records.
 It is the band's first studio album in six years, following Panorama (2019).

 Background and recording

 On November 19, 2024, La Dispute frontman Jordan Dreyer announced via the band's Patreon that the band would soon begin recording their fifth studio album.
 He explained that this shift in focus had delayed the planned 10th-anniversary content for their 2014 album, Rooms of the House.
 Dreyer revealed that the new album would be titled No One Was Driving The Car.
 The title was inspired by a quote from a police officer regarding a fatal self-driving Tesla crash in Spring, Texas, in 2021.
 The phrase was reported in local news coverage of the incident.
 Dreyer noted that the phrase resonated with him, leading to a creative exploration of themes such as technology, systems of control, and personal responsibility.

 The album was recorded from late November to mid-December 2024, with the band sharing daily photos of the recording process on their Patreon page.
 The album's concept delves into the complexities of existence, examining how individuals navigate chaos and seek meaning in their lives.